ArturoSerranoDev/Application-Match-Invaders/REVIEW.md

 First of all, this was a pretty interesting project to complete, I had a lot of fun playing it after completion.

-My estimations were pretty optimistic **(8:20 hours)** but I completed it in over **12 hours** (without taking into account breaks).
-It wasn't a difficulty issue but more related to the time needed to implement several features at doing so with SOLID principles in mind.
+My estimations were pretty optimistic **(8:20 hours)**, but I completed it in over **12 hours** (without taking into account breaks).
+It wasn't a difficulty issue but more related to the time needed to implement all the requested features while doing so with SOLID principles in mind.

-This was the time it took me for each commit of day 20 until I fell asleep
+This was the time it took me for each commit until I fell asleep

 ![image](https://user-images.githubusercontent.com/79790514/111916588-f28efe00-8a7b-11eb-9bb8-9b5494cb1463.png)

-My goal was to try to do this project with a TDD approach since the requirements were pretty clear and strict, but since I saw that I had to implemente a several functionalities, I left the unit tests for the second half of the project.
+My goal was to try to do this project with a TDD approach since the requirements were pretty clear and strict, but since I saw that I had to implemente a several functionalities I left the unit tests for the second half of the project.

 Things I'm proud of: